zhouchw5/Python_excel.github.io/README.md

 In terms of the input objects of this function atp_order(_fcst_no_06_df_, _p2s_dim_df_, _supply_df_), _fcst_no_06_df_ is the forecast data we red in last letter, _p2s_dim_df_ is the ratio relation between parent items and son items in Table 1, and _supply_df_ is the supply data in Table 2.

+## Implementing Supply Plan of Parent Items and Demand/Supply Match of Son Items

 Currently we have reached the intersection point of parent items' planning line and the supply of son items.
 After the preliminary allocations of son items' supply, we obtain some alternative available quantities of parent items, as shown in column L in Table 3.
 And then we should define a function named atp_order_all using the Cannikin Law to compute the final available quantity of each parent item.
 ``` python
 def atp_order_all(fcst_no_06_df, demand_order_hdd, demand_order_cpu, demand_order_memory, demand_order_ssd):